 Last significant page update: November, 2016

-This is the final page in the Determinants of Speed section, which is in Ride Far, Part II: The Bike.
+This is the final page in the What Determines Cycling Speed? section, which is in Ride Far, Part II: The Bike.

 1 Bassett, D.R.
 Jr. et al. (1999).
 Comparing cycling world hour records, 1967-1996: modeling with empirical data.
 Medicine and Science in Sports and Exercise, 31, 1665-76.